wrichter/clickgame/README.md

 2. Demonstrate the created application - all users should be able to jointly create green circles by clicking on the canvas.

 ## Build 'blue' application & adjust route
-1. Adjust the message to be published (under ```//adjust message here```):
+1. Adjust the message to be published (under ```//adjust message here``` ):
 ```
 var o = JSON.parse(msg);
 o.color = 'blue';
 msg = JSON.stringify(o);
 ```
-2. Build 'blue' application from current source code
+2. Build 'blue' application from current source code:
 ```
 $ oc start-build clickgame-blue --from-dir=.
 ```
-3. Change route weights via UI to 50% green/50% blue
+3. Change route weights via UI to 50% green/50% blue.
-4. Continue creating circles, 50% should now be green and 50% should be blue
+4. Continue creating circles, 50% should now be green and 50% should be blue.